flownative/flow-google-cloudstorage/README.md

 Right now, you can only define one connection profile, namely the "default" profile.
 Additional profiles may be supported in future versions.

+### Bucket permissions, service users and keys

+#### Public access

+For the bucket to be readable by everyone on the internet (needed to deliver assets), follow these steps:

+1. In the Google Cloud console, go to the _Cloud Storage Browser_ page.
+2. In the list of buckets, click the name of the bucket that you want to make public.
+3. Select the _Permissions_ tab near the top of the page.
+4. Click the _+ Add_ button.
+5. The _Add principals_ dialog box appears.
+6. In the _New principals_ field, enter _allUsers_.
+7. In the _Select a role_ drop down, select the _Cloud Storage_ sub-menu, and click the _Storage Object Viewer_ option.
+8. Click _Save_.
+9. Click _Allow public access_.

+This is takes care of the "read side" of affairs.

+#### Service account setup

+For Flow to be able to manage assets, you need to set up a service user with the needed rights.

+1. In the Google Cloud console, go to the _Service accounts_ page.
+2. In the list of service accounts, click _+ Create Service Accont_
+3. Fill in a name, adjust the generated _Service Account ID_ as you like, add a description
+4. Click _Create And Continue_
+5. Now grant the _Storage Object Admin_ role to the user
+6. Click _Continue_
+7. Click _Done_

+#### Key generation

+Now you need to create a key for that account.

+1. Go to the service account details page
+2. Select the _Keys_ tab near the top of the page.
+3. Click the _Add Key_ button, select _Create new key_
+4. Select _JSON_ as key type
+5. The private key file will be downloaded - keep it safe!
+When lost, a new key must be generated.

+The key file can now be used with the `privateKeyJsonPathAndFilename` option or as a base64-encoded string for `privateKeyJsonBase64Encoded`, as described above.

 ## Publish Assets to Google Cloud Storage

 Once the connector package is in place, you add a new publishing target which uses that connect and assign this target